mongodb-university/realm-template-apps/other/edge-server/client/README.md

 2. Download and configure the Edge Server.
 3. As part of the Edge Server installation, choose to create a new user.
 Remember the user's email and password for later.
+   Alternatively, you can skip user creation and disable authentication by running `edgectl config --insecure-disable-auth=true`.
 4. Start Docker
 5. From the project's root directory, run `npm run install-deps`.
 6. Add a `.env` file inside the `express-server` directory with the details